At a glance

 | Norman | Norman | Best if you want better hand distribution than QWERTY for coding without sacrificing standard shortcut access and prefer a more forgiving transition. |

-Coding amplifies keyboard habits because you type for long stretches, repeat common words and symbols, and feel friction quickly when movement patterns are unstable.
+Coding amplifies keyboard habits.
+You type for long unbroken stretches, repeat common word and symbol sequences hundreds of times a day, and feel friction quickly when movement patterns break down under pressure.

-That makes layout decisions feel more important, but it also makes bad switching decisions more expensive.
-The wrong choice is usually the one you cannot sustain.
+That makes layout decisions feel more consequential than they do for casual typists — and it also makes bad switching decisions more expensive.
+The wrong layout choice for a programmer is usually the one they cannot sustain through their actual daily workload.

 A useful coding comparison is not just about switch difficulty.
 It is about what kind of work environment each layout actually serves well.